Ahmad-Dorri/ecommerce-admin/CONTRIBUTING.md

-Certainly!
-Here's an example of a CONTRIBUTING.md file you can use as a starting point:

 # Contributing Guidelines

 Thank you for considering contributing to this project!
 We value the contributions of our community and appreciate your effort in making this project better.
 To ensure a smooth collaboration, please review and follow these guidelines when contributing.